aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2020-SummitWorkshops/Readme.md

 # Section 2: Competing in the AWS DeepRacer League

-## 2.1 2019 AWS DeepRacer League
-The [AWS DeepRacer League](https://aws.amazon.com/deepracer/league/) is the world's first global autonomous racing league.
-The 2019 League is concluding right here at reInvent 2019, and you can **watch the finalists race in the MGM Grand Garden** to see who make it through to the final.
-The **final will take place in the at 8am in the Venetian before the Keynote**.

-## 2.2 2020 AWS DeepRacer League
+## 2.1 2020 AWS DeepRacer League

-The League will be back in 2020, so start training your models and taking part in the pre-season virtual races listed under **[Official DeepRacer virtual circuit](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards)** in the console.
+The League is back in 2020, so start training your models and taking part in warm-up races usch as the [AWS Innovate DeepRacer race](http://bit.ly/DeepRacerInnovate20).
 In 2020 you can look forward to more in-person races at selected AWS Summits, and more virtual races in the AWS DeepRacer service in the AWS console.
 We will also introduce two new race formats, object avoidance, and head-to-head racing, in addition to the 2019 time-trial format.

-Once you have a trained model, you can  submit it to any open warm-up race in the [console](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards).
+Once you have a trained model, you can  submit it to any open race in the [console](https://console.aws.amazon.com/deepracer/home?region=us-east-1#leaderboards) or [community race](http://bit.ly/CreateVirtualRace) that you have access too.
 Your model will then be evaluated by the AWS DeepRacer service on the indicated competition track.
 After your model has been evaluated you will see your standing update if your lap time was better than your prior submission.

 # Section 3: Model training and improving your model